A small remark on small-dimensional normed barrelled spaces: Abstract

 \section{Abstract}

 Combining the methods of Brian and Stuart with the classical Dvoretzky theorem, we show that no infinite-dimensional Banach space contains a barrelled subspace of (algebraic) dimension $<\mbox{cov}(\mathcal{N})$, the covering number of the Lebesgue null ideal $\mathcal{N}$.
-Consequently, every infinite-dimensional normed barrelled space has dimension $\ge\mbox{cov}(\mathcal{N})$ and it is consistent with \textsf{ZFC} that no Banach space contains a barrelled subspace of dimension equal to the bounding number $\mathfrak{b}$.
+Consequently, every infinite-dimensional normed barrelled space has dimension $\ge\mbox{cov}(\mathcal{N})$ and so it is consistent with \textsf{ZFC} that no normed barrelled space has dimension equal to the bounding number $\mathfrak{b}$.

+\subjclass[2010]{Primary: 03E17, 46A08.
+Secondary: 46B20.} \keywords{Barrelled spaces, Banach spaces, dimension, cardinal characteristics of the continuum}

 Recall that a topological vector space $E$ is \textit{barrelled} if every absolutely convex closed absorbing subset (\textit{barrel}) of $E$ is a neighborhood of $0$.
 Barrelled spaces constitute one of the most important classes of topological vector spaces because strong forms of such classical theorems as the Uniform Boundedness Principle or the Open Mapping Theorem hold in them, see \cite{Swa92}.
 The minimal (algebraic) dimension of infinite-dimensional metrizable barrelled spaces was studied by S\'anchez Ruiz and Saxon in \cite{SRS95,SRS96,SRS96-2}, where it was proved that it is equal to the cardinal characteristic of the continuum called the \textit{bounding number} $\frakb$\footnote{See \cite{BJ95} for the definitions and basic facts concerning the cardinal characteristics $\frakb$, $\non(\mM)$, and $\cov(\nN)$, used in this note.}.
-In \cite{SRS95} and \cite{SRS96} they also defined the following cardinal number:
+In \cite{SRS95} they also defined the following cardinal number:

 and asked whether it is equal to any standard cardinal characteristic of the continuum.
 Of course, we have $\fraky\ge\frakb$.
-The author proved in \cite{Sob19} that consistently $\fraky$ may be strictly smaller than the continuum $\frakc$, i.e. the cardinality of the real line $\R$, which implies that in \textsf{ZFC}, the standard system of axioms of set theory, one cannot prove that $\fraky=\frakc$ (see also \cite{SZ19}).
+The author proved in \cite{Sob19} that consistently $\fraky$ may be strictly smaller than the continuum $\frakc$, i.e. the cardinality of the real line $\R$, which implies that in \textsf{ZFC}, the standard system of axioms of set theory, one cannot prove that $\fraky=\frakc$ (see also \cite{SZ17,SZ19}).